-1. The patient can reasonably be expected to actively participate in, and benefit significantly from, the intensive rehabilitation therapy program.

-2. The patient requires the active and ongoing therapeutic intervention of multiple therapy disciplines (PT, OT, SLP, or prosthetics/orthotics), one of which must be PT or OT.

-3. Is sufficiently stable at the time of the IRF admission and is able to actively participate in the intensive rehabilitation therapy program.

-4. The patient requires an intensive therapy program; under industry standard, this is usually three (3) hours of combined therapy per day, at least 5 days per week; in certain, well-documented cases, this therapy might consist of at least fifteen (15) hours of therapy within a seven (7) consecutive calendar day period, beginning with day of admission to IRF.

-5. The patient requires MD supervision by a rehabilitation physician, defined as a licensed physician with specialized training and experience in IRF.
-In the first week of the patient's IRF admission, the requirement for MD supervision means that the rehabilitation physician must cRehabilitation Patility th the patient at least 3 days/week throughout the admission in the IRF to assert the call of the cost of the course of treatment as needed to maximize the patient's capacity to benefit from the rehabilitation process.
+- 1. The patient can reasonably be expected to actively participate in, and benefit significantly from, the intensive rehabilitation therapy program. - 2.
+The patient requires the active and ongoing therapeutic intervention of multiple therapy disciplines (PT, OT, SLP, or prosthetics/orthotics), one of which must be PT or OT. - 3.
+Is sufficiently stable at the time of the IRF admission and is able to actively participate in the intensive rehabilitation therapy program. - 4.
+The patient requires an intensive therapy program; under industry standard, this is usually three (3) hours of combined therapy per day, at least 5 days per week; in certain, well-documented cases, this therapy might consist of at least fifteen (15) hours of therapy within a seven (7) consecutive calendar day period, beginning with day of admission to IRF. - 5.
+The patient requires MD supervision by a rehabilitation physician, defined as a licensed physician with specialized training and experience in IRF.
+The requirement for MD supervision means that the rehabilitation physician must complete a face-to-face visit with the patient at least 3 days/week (beginning with the first week) throughout the admission in the IRF to assess the patient both medically and functionally, as well as to modify the course of treatment as needed to maximize the patient's capacity to benefit from the rehabilitation process.
 In the second, third, fourth, and the weeks thereafter, a non-physician practitioner (NPP) may conduct one of the three required face to face visits per week so long as it is withing the NPP's scope of practice.